motech/motech/docs/source/get_started/model_data/model_data.rst

     Of course you can mix options (for example using CREATE and UPDATE).

-To turn on sending events for an EUDE you have to set it using a checkbox in the Advanced settings - 'Auditing & Revision Tracking' on the UI.
+To turn on sending events for an EUDE you have to enable the feature in the Advanced settings, 'Auditing & Revision Tracking' section.

             .. image:: img/crud_events_eude.png
                     :scale: 100 %
                     :alt: CRUD events - checkbox
                     :align: center

-The MDS CRUD events have a subject "mds.crud.<module name>.<namespace>.<entity name>.<action i.e. UPDATE|DELETE|CREATE>"
+The subject of MDS CRUD events takes the form of "mds.crud.<module name>.<namespace>.<entity name>.<action i.e. UPDATE|DELETE|CREATE>"
 and 4 parameters :

 module name,